Update: We attended this venue in January 2019 and some details may have altered since then.

 It’s an evolution of the Daylesford mothership in every regard.
 A startlingly zen-like fit-out courtesy of Design Office has banished every layer of surplus detail.
 The grey-blue walls are boldly bare.
 The soft yellow-gold carpet is blissfully sound-quashing.
 Two supersized paper lanterns, one of the few decorative flourishes allowed, adroitly carry the Japanesque theme, as does the parade of wabi-sabi (perfectly imperfect) ceramics.

-There are several ways to tackle Kazuki’s, starting at the a la carte option of two courses for $75 and heading northwards to the chef’s menu of seven courses for $150.
-Our advice: go one of the tasting menus, if only to commandeer the four snacks as the first course.
+There are two ways to tackle Kazuki’s, starting at the option of five courses for $130 per person and heading northwards to the menu of seven courses for $160.
+Our advice: go the five-course menu, if only to commandeer the four snacks as the first course.
 Your quartet might comprise meaty little Goolwa pipis on the shell, a mouthful of ocean heft with a ginger and soy backing track.
 A fat profiterole filled with the holy union of chicken liver parfait and thick Davidson plum and umeshu jam gets extra sweet/sour edge from the plum dust sprinkled like icing sugar over the top.
-Think of your favourite French starter running headlong into a donut from the Queen Vic market and you’re halfway there.
+Think of your favourite French starter running headlong into a doughnut from the Queen Vic Market and you’re halfway there.
 A thin nori crisp is topped with a creamy line of taramasalata and salmon roe soaked in sake for extra alcohol-popping roundness.
 The only duff note in a winning snack salvo is the underplayed salt in the house furikake that covers bouncy little duck hearts grilled on the hibachi.

 Go the booze matching, if only to cut down on oceans of choice across 19 extravagant pages with their heart in Victoria and hands wandering across the globe.
 A yuzu sake served with dessert – a yuzu curd/ANZAC biscuit/mango/yoghurt ice-cream reconstructed number – is remarkably like limoncello.
 That isn’t enough to prevent a little culture shock when you step from this rarified little island of zen out to the pastoral Lygon scenes of people sitting under plastic awnings eating pizza off metal trays.

-To everything there is a season, and Carlton in 2018 has witnessed a rising tide of Asian excellence (the Japanese café Ima and restaurant Torissong, the northern Chinese Super Ling).
+Carlton has witnessed a rising tide of Asian excellence (the Japanese café Ima and restaurant Torissong, the northern Chinese Super Ling) in the past few years.
 That it has finally made its way to Lygon Street – well, all the better.